inbravo/togaf-feature-set/study-notes/part-4.md

   - Reference to Draft Architecture Definition Document

 ### Business Principles, Business Goals, and Business Drivers
-- Business principles, business goals, and business drivers provide context for architecture work, by describing the needs and ways of working employed by the enterprise.
-Many factors that lie outside the consideration of architecture discipline may nevertheless have significant implications for the way that architecture is developed.
+- Business principles, business goals, and business drivers provide ***Context for Architecture Work***, by describing the ways of working employed by the enterprise

 ### Architecture Contract
 - Architecture Contracts are the joint agreements between ***Development Partners and Sponsors*** on the deliverables, quality, and fitness-for-purpose of an architecture